ycoroneos/LightDraw/paper/LightDrawDesignandImplementation.md

 done the second-best thing.
 ShaderLib explicitly sets texture binding locations upon loading a shader.
 ShaderLib can't set all uniform binding locations because OpenGL doesn't support that but it can reduce the overhead associated with binding textures.
+Now the programmer can directly bind a texture to the correct binding spot.

 ##Assimp
 In order to get any external object data into LightDraw, Assimp is used